salesforce/bazel-eclipse/docs/install.md

 - *Eclipse* > *About* > *Installation Details* > *Click on the Plugins Tab* > *search for Bazel*: the feature's plugins should be in the list
 - In the *Project Explorer* view, you should be able to right-click, choose *Import*, and see a *Bazel* menu item.

+### Known Issues

+Now is a good time to browse the [known issues](issues.md) page which covers some common problems.
+If you have a problem, searching the full [Issues list](https://github.com/salesforce/bazel-eclipse/issues) is also a good thing to do.

 ### Updating your Bazel Eclipse feature

 If you would like a newer build of the Bazel Eclipse feature, you will need to re-install it.